MadBomber/aia/examples/README.md

 ### 16 — Directives

-`16_directives.sh` — Lists all available directives and demonstrates the `include` directive, which inserts and renders another prompt file at render time via `<%= include 'path/to/file' %>`.
-The demo includes a facts file into a quiz prompt.
+`16_directives.sh` — Lists all available directives and demonstrates two features.
+Part 1 uses the `include` directive, which inserts and renders another prompt file at render time via `<%= include 'path/to/file' %>`.
+Part 2 shows how to create a custom directive: a Ruby class inheriting from `AIA::Directive` with `desc`-annotated methods.
+The custom `timestamp` directive is loaded via `--tools` and used in a prompt with `<%= timestamp %>`.

 Docs: [Directives Reference](https://madbomber.github.io/aia/directives-reference/), [Advanced Prompting](https://madbomber.github.io/aia/advanced-prompting/)